Vaccine misinformation: Impact

+Effects on herd immunity

+Vaccine-related misinformation has decreased the effectiveness of herd immunity, especially for measles.
+The World Health Organization reported that measles vaccine compliance dropped by 3% from 2019 to 2024.
+In the United States, measles vaccine rates officially dropped below the herd immunity threshold of 95% during the 2023-2024 academic year.
+Lancet Digital Health Journal stated that there are only a few percentage points of herd immunity that make the difference between having an epidemic and not having an epidemic, highlighting just how crucial it is to maintain concrete vaccination rates.
+Countries such as the United States, the UK, and Ukraine have reported increased measles cases alongside misinformation campaigns for the MMR vaccine.

+Vaccine mandate exemptions

+Multiple states across the US offer exemptions to vaccine mandates for medical, religious, and philosophical reasons.
+Medical exemptions are often requested by a physician when a patient is severely immunocompromised, usually due to cancer treatment, HIV/AIDS, or other pre-existing health complications.
+Religious exemptions typically surround vaccines whose development involved human fetal cells.
+Philosophical exemptions account for any exemption that does not meet the qualifications for medical or religious exemptions; these exemptions are based in personal beliefs and are often heavily influenced by vaccine misinformation campaigns.
+At least ten states in the US offer such philosophical exemptions; prior to 2015, this number was higher, but a 2015 measles epidemic in California that led to over 100 measles cases resulted in policy changes that led many states to reconsider their vaccine exemption policies.
+After the 2015 epidemic, California eliminated non-medical vaccine exemptions.

 Measures against misinformation

 Communication

-After repeated exposure to misinformation - for example through social media-, individuals might hold misinformed mental models of the function, risk, and purpose of vaccines.
+After repeated exposure to misinformation (for example, through social media), individuals might hold misinformed mental models of the function, risk, and purpose of vaccines.
 The longer an individual holds misinformation, the more staunchly rooted it becomes in their mental model, making its correction and retraction all the more difficult.
 Over time, these models may become integral to a vaccine hesitant individual's worldview.
 People are likely to filter any new information they receive to fit their preexisting worldview – corrective vaccine facts are no exception to this motivated reasoning.
 Thus, by the time vaccine hesitant individuals arrive at the doctor's office, healthcare workers face an uphill battle.
 If they seek to change minds and maintain herd immunity against preventable diseases, they must do more than simply present facts about vaccines.
 Providers need communication strategies that effectively change minds and behavior.